Company Privacy Notice

 And, only with your consent:

-- To other arts organisations interested in seeking information about specialist artists or contacting performers
+- Your contact details may be shared with other arts organisations interested in seeking information about specialist artists or contacting performers.

 How long do we keep your data?